MileHacker Logo

 These large, plump mussels are unique to New Zealand.
 They are often served steamed, grilled, or in a chowder.

-Look for them on the menus of seafood restaurants in Paihia and Russell.
+Look for those on the menus of seafood restaurants in Paihia and Russell.

 Hāngī